zpz/zpz.github.io/_posts/2017-02-10-embedding-python-in-cpp-1.md

 title: Embedding Python in C++, Part 1
 ---

 Python has very good inter-operability with C and C++.
 (In this post I'll just say C++ for simplicity.)
-There are two situations to this "inter-op".
+There are two sides to this "inter-op".
 The first is that the main program is in Python; certain performance critical parts are coded in C++, or provided by an existing C++ library, which is called from the main Python program.
 This is known as "extending Python with C++".

-The second situation is that the main program is in C++, and it calls some Python code.
+The other side is that the main program is in C++, and it calls some Python code.
 This is known as "embedding Python in C++".

-Both needs arise, but the first ("extension") is by far more common.
-We can find much more online resources about "extension" than about "embedding".
-However, the two uses share a lot of the tooling.
-Recently I needed to do both "extension" and "embedding".
-I plan to first write about my "embedding" experience in a few posts.
+Both needs arise, but the first is by far more common.
+We can find much more online resources about "extending" than about "embedding".
+However, the two uses share a lot of common machinery.
+There are several tools in this area.
+As far as I saw, their documentation and other resources all prodominantly talk about "extending".
+However, most of them either already support "embedding", or could do so with modest additional work.

+Recently I needed to do both "extending" and "embedding".
+I plan to first write about my "embedding" experience in a few articles.

 Description of the problem
 ==========================

 My main program is a realtime, low-latency, high-throughput, online sevice in C++.
 In a critical component, it runs some sophisticated modeling or "machine learning" algorithm to make a decision.
-I dediced to develop the modeling algorithm in Python in order to tap into its excellent data stack and modeling ecosystem.
+I decided to develop the model algorithm in Python in order to tap into its excellent data stack and modeling ecosystem.
 As a result, I needed to build an interface between the Python and C++ codes.
 To fix ideas, the Python code is listed below.

-The meat of the computation is carried out by class `Engine`:
+The meat of the computation is carried out by the class `Engine`:

 ```
 """